MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 I do not know of any other API calls like this.

-I likely missed some; let me know via email, and I'll update this.
+I likely missed one; let me know via email, and I'll update this.

 For global accelerator, you still need a [symbolic IGW in the VPC](https://aws.amazon.com/blogs/networking-and-content-delivery/accessing-private-application-load-balancers-and-instances-through-aws-global-accelerator/), so I did not include it here.

-To be clear, I am not talking about messing up an IAM trust or [resource-based policy](https://matthewdf10.medium.com/aws-accounts-as-security-boundaries-97-ways-data-can-be-shared-across-accounts-b933ce9c837e) -- only what could show up from doing traditional network scanning / searching Shodan.

 For most AWS accounts, you should have an allowlist strategy for IAM service prefixes that limit the amount of AWS services you need to know in-depth.